Gobot1234/steam.py/.github/CONTRIBUTING.md

 Submitting a pull request is fairly simple.
 It is best to keep commits focused on one aspect of the library.
 It would be better if the style is consistent with that found in the project.
 This project follows the black code style but with a column limit of 120 and uses isort to sort imports.
-If you don't remember to format, the [restyled bot](https://restyled.io) should open a Pull Request to your repo to fix any of the issues.
+But don't worry too much about meeting this, pre-commit will fix anything before it is merged.

 ### Git Commit Guidelines